 - recognising an unmet need

-- identifying potential conflict and complex situations
+- responding effectively to potential conflict and complex situations

 The course consists of four units: